 In June 2011, the Company entered into an agreement (the "2011 ARS Agreement"), related to \$24.5 million of par value auction rate securities (the "2011 ARS Securities").
 Under the 2011 ARS Agreement, the Company has the right to sell the 2011 ARS Securities including all accrued but unpaid interest thereon (the "2011 Put Option") as follows: (i) on or after July 1, 2013, up to \$1.0 million aggregate par value; (ii) on or after October 1, 2013, up to an additional \$1.0 million aggregate par value; and (iii) in quarterly installments thereafter based on a formula of the then outstanding 2011 ARS Securities, as adjusted for normal market redemptions, with full sale rights available on or after April 1, 2016.
 The 2011 ARS Securities will continue to accrue interest until redeemed through the 2011 Put Option, or as determined by the auction process, or should the auction process fail, the terms outlined in the prospectus of the respective 2011 ARS Securities.
 Under the 2011 ARS Agreement, the Company has the obligation, should it receive written notification from the put issuer, to sell the 2011 ARS Securities at par plus all accrued but unpaid interest.
-During the year ended December 31, 2013, \$2.0 million of 2011 ARS Securities were redeemed at par through normal market channels (\$1.3 million and \$3.7 million of 2011 ARS Securities were redeemed at par through normal market channels during the years ended December 31, 2013, \$1.7 million of 2011 ARS Securities were redeemed at par through normal market channels during the years ended December 31, 2013, \$1.7 million of 2011 ARS Securities were redeemed at par through normal market channels during the years ended December 31, 2013, \$1.7 million of 2011 ARS Securities were redeemed at par through normal market channels during the years ended December 31, 2013, \$1.7 million of derivative instruments under through the exercise of a portion of the 2011 Put Option.
+During the year ended December 31, 2014, \$6.2 million of 2011 ARS Securities were redeemed at par through normal market channels (\$2.3 million, \$1.3 million and \$3.7 million of 2011 ARS Securities were redeemed at par through normal market channels during the years ended December 31, 2013, 2012 and 2011, respectively).
 The 2011 Put Option does not meet the definition of derivative instruments under ASC 815.

-MONSTER BEVERAGE CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Tabular Dollars in Thousands, Except Per Share Amounts) Therefore, the Company elected the fair value option under ASC 825-10 in accounting for the 2011 Put Option.
-As of December 31, 2013, the Company recorded \$1.1 million as the fair market value of the 2011 Put Option, included in prepaid expenses and other current assets, as well as in other assets, in the condensed consolidated balance sheet.
+Therefore, the Company elected the fair value option under ASC 825-10 in accounting for the 2011 Put Option.
+As of December 31, 2014, the Company recorded \$0.3 million as the fair market value of the 2011 Put Option, included in prepaid expenses and other current assets, as well as in other assets, in the consolidated balance sheet.